Sources of Healthy Foods

 - Gardening is made simple with online resources that outline month-to-month what you can be doing.

-- The Utah State University (USU) Extension has a website with useful tips for whatever type of plant you may be trying to grow, as well as solutions for pests and tips for improving soil quality.
+- The Utah State University Extension has a website with useful tips for whatever type of plant you may be trying to grow, as well as solutions for pests and tips for improving soil quality.
+The Extension also offers seasonal gardening classes at Thanksgiving Point.

 - Wasatch Community Gardens has classes, workshops, and and activities for kids.